Fall 2020–Spring 2022

 Clinical Training Objectives

-- Ensure clinical training provides students with knowledge and skills needed to work with diverse populations for social justice, equity, and access as measured by 75% of students selecting "agree" or "strongly agree" in Spring 2022 exit surveys (2020 entering cohort).
+- Ensure clinical training provides students with knowledge and skills needed to work with diverse populations for social justice, equity, and access as measured by 90% of our students receiving a score of “3” or higher in Calipso by their externship coordinators as related to ASHA Standard V-B 3a and 3.1.1B: “Communicates effectively, recognizing the needs, values, preferred mode of communication, and cultural/linguistic background of the patient, family, caregiver, and relevant others” (2020 entering cohort).

 - Increase accessibility to services provided by HEDCO SLHC, thus increasing students' experience working with clients of diverse backgrounds as evidenced by a 3-5%* increase in BIPOC clients assessed/treated in the SLHC. (*Data will be compared to our 2019-2020 baseline data of 13%.)